 New York Appeals

 In appeals in New York’s Appellate Division or in the New York Court of Appeals, as the case may be, some of the substantive motions which the appellant frequently brings are as follows.
-At the Law Offices of David S. Rich, LLC, we have substantial experience litigating, on behalf of entities and individuals, these appellate motions and others.
+At the Law Offices of David S. Rich, LLC, a skilled New York appellate attorney will provide you with substantial experience litigating, on behalf of entities and individuals, these appellate motions and many others.

 Motions For Stays Pending Appeal: When the judgment or order appealed from does not meet the prerequisites for an “automatic” stay under N.Y.
 C.P.L.R.
 5519(a) or (b), and upon application by the appellant, New York’s Appellate Division, pursuant to N.Y.
 C.P.L.R.
 5519(c), has discretion to stay enforcement of the judgment or order pending the appeal from the judgment or order.

 Among the factors that the Appellate Division considers in deciding whether to grant an application for a stay pending appeal are: (1) whether the litigant seeking a discretionary stay has demonstrated that the underlying appeal itself may have merit; (2) the possible impacts on the progress of important public work involved if a stay is granted or denied in the case; (3) whether the stay will prejudice other parties; and (4) whether the appeal may become moot and academic.

 Motions For Reargument: In the Appellate Division of the Supreme Court of the State of New York, First Judicial Department (the “Appellate Division, First Department” or the “First Department”) – that branch of New York’s Appellate Division which hears appeals from judgments and orders of the state trial courts located in New York County (Manhattan) and Bronx County – the litigant who lost the appeal may move, under 22 N.Y.C.R.R. § 600.14, to reargue the appeal.